Simply enter in your phone number to be instantly connected to someone in our office who can answer your questions.

 Call today at

 The first time you get charged with DUI may be the first time you ever confront the Ohio criminal justice system.
-It’s an overwhelming experience for most.
-You’ll need to make court appearances, build a case defense, and fight hard to obtain a good outcome.
+You may be overwhelmed and need to make court appearances, build a case defense, and fight hard to obtain a good outcome.

 If the prosecutor can demonstrate beyond a reasonable doubt that your Blood Alcohol Content (BAC) was between .08 and .17 at the time you were driving, you will have to spend a minimum of 72 hours in jail and your whole sentence could be as long as six months.
-If the evidence shows that your BAC was above .17, you will receive a minimum sentence of 6 days.
+If the evidence shows that your BAC was above .17, you will receive a minimum sentence of six days.

-The judge may suspend your driver’s license for up to 3 years, and also order you to pay fines anywhere from $375 to $1,075.
+The judge may suspend your driver’s license for up to three years, and also order you to pay fines anywhere from $375 to $1,075.
 Bear in mind that the fines do not include the court fees and the costs of attending a driver’s education course and obtaining a license reinstatement.

 You will need to pay $450 dollars to reinstate your license at the end of the suspension period.
-You will also have 6 points added to your license.
+You will also have six points added to your license.
 If you can demonstrate that you have a need to drive during the suspension period, you may qualify for limited driving privileges.
 In this case, you will need to install an ignition interlock device to your vehicle at your own expense.

-Ohio has strict penalties for drivers under 21 driving under the influence, who account for more than 1 out of 10 drunk driving fatalities.
+Ohio has strict penalties for drivers under 21 driving under the influence, who account for more than one out of 10 drunk driving fatalities.
 You can be charged with Underage Drinking and Driving (UDD) if there is evidence that your BAC was over .02 while you were behind the wheel.
 If convicted, you will face a maximum jail sentence of 30 days along with possible